quixxi/PrivateKey_Sharding_Recovery/README.md

 Sharding, or splitting a private key into parts via the Secret Sharing algorithm, means an attacker would have a harder time to acquire many parts of the divided private key to steal funds from the account under attack.

-***This quixxi application will - Protecting permanent loss of private key in catastrophic scenarios and increase general private key security.
+***This quixxi application will - Protect permanent loss of private key in catastrophic scenarios and increase general private key security.

 Libraries required: